luoxiu/LogDog/README.md

 #### Hook

-Because of the existence of the schedule, the sinking may be asynchronous.
+Because of the existence of the schedule, the logging may be asynchronous.

-So you should not get the context when sinking.
+You should not get the context when sinking.

-You should use `hook` with `entry.parameters` to capture and store the context.
+You can use `hook` with `entry.parameters` to capture and store the context.

 ```swift
 private struct CustomSinkContext: LogParameterKey {